 Your official SPC email will be the official way that I contact you.
-Outline versions of the PowerPoint will be provided in class.
-Blackboard may be utilized during the semester at the instructor's discretion.
+Outline versions of the PowerPoint will be provided through Blackboard.
 Provision of the PowerPoint notes is so that you can concentrate on what I am saying rather than only writing down what is on the PowerPoint.

-\\\When emailing professors you should use correct spelling, grammar and punctuation.
-Do not use text speak or computer shorthand.\\\ This will increase the clarity of your message/question and give the impression that you care about the course.
+When emailing professors you should use correct spelling, grammar and punctuation.
+Do not use text speak or computer shorthand.
+This will increase the clarity of your message/question and give the impression that you care about the course.
 Also, if you email a professor you should expect a response within a reasonable timeframe so act accordingly.
 Students MUST check their email and blackboard accounts on a REGULAR BASIS (this means daily or at least every other day).
+This is especially important while we are dealing with the Covid-19 virus.